Isaacthedest/Isaacthedest/Shop/README.md

 ## Introduction

 The shop allows you to buy almost every item in the game at a somewhat reasonable price, and you can also sell items but there aren't a lot of items to sell.
 Also there is a limited stock so make sure to buy it when you can and prices can be raised or lowered depending on how much is in stock.
+The castegories for the shop are ores, redstone stuff, nature, food, block, colors, potions, loot & mob drops, enchants, fish, special items, and disc.

 {% hint style="info" %}
 You can use the sub-categories on the left hand side to see more information about the shop